 Sam Adams is a member of Bradley's Policyholder Insurance Coverage and Cybersecurity & Privacy practice groups.
-Sam is a noted author and speaker and a dynamic problem solver with a strong understanding of complex commercial insurance matters and U.S. and international privacy and cybersecurity laws and regulations.
-His primary practice focuses on insurance coverage counseling for major corporate policyholders, advising on the full range of commercial insurance products and coverage disputes.
+Sam is a noted author and speaker and a dynamic problem solver with a strong understanding of complex commercial insurance matters, as well as U.S. and international privacy and cybersecurity laws and regulations.
+His primary practice focuses on insurance coverage and risk management counseling for major corporate policyholders, advising on the full range of commercial insurance products and coverage disputes.
 His coverage practice intersects substantially with his privacy and data protection experience in the emerging and critical area of artificial intelligence law, legislation, and public policy — an area where coverage questions, regulatory compliance, and technology policy converge.

 Sam regularly advises clients across all industries on privacy and cybersecurity compliance, providing strategic advice on state, federal, and international frameworks such as the CCPA, GLBA, HIPAA, COPPA, CAN-SPAM, FCRA, security breach notification laws, GDPR, and industry standards, including the Global Privacy Control and the NIST Cybersecurity and Privacy frameworks.
 He also advises clients on litigation risks concerning the collection and disclosure of personal and sensitive personal information to third parties for purposes of marketing and advertising.
 Sam's additional experience includes advising financial institutions, mortgage lenders, licensed lenders, and loan services with the development and maintenance of their regulatory compliance programs for consumer financial services.